pchuy1906/ChIMES_water_MOF/README.md

  * Execute the following script to generate input files for LAMMPS:
    <br> `./do_0_setup.sh`
    <br> The systems of interest and thermodynamic conditions (P,T) need to be set up here.
- * Once the setup is complete, run the following script to submit MD simulation jobs using LAMMPS: `./do_1_LAMMPS_MD.sh`
+ * Once the setup is complete, run the following script to submit MD simulation jobs using LAMMPS:
+   <br> `./do_1_LAMMPS_MD.sh`
+   <br> This script executes the LAMMPS calculations based on the prepared input files.
+Depending on the system size and computational resources available, the simulation may take some time to complete.
+Monitor the job queue if running on a cluster.
  * Run `./do_2_traj_LAMMPS_MD.sh` to convert LAMMPS dump format to xyz.
  * Run `./do_3_setup_DFTB.sh` to set up the computational method for reference data.
 It can be any level of theory that we want; in this case, it is density-functional tight-binding (DFTB).